ervinpepic/GlobeAbc/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 2.0.6 =
+= 2.0.8 =

-* Fix: Removed extract() function from the shortcodes module to improve security.
+* Fix - Compatibility issue with Wordpress 4.7.0 and below.